 You can now base the amount of work to be done in future sprints on an average of 32 story points.
 If you have 160 story points remaining to be completed in the project, you can assume that your team will need another five sprints to complete the project.

 However, this is just an estimate and is accurate only if variables such as team size and project complexity, and scope remain constant.
 Your teams will experience fluctuations from sprint to sprint.
 But the sprint velocity estimation is a good starting point to help you determine how much work your team can do.

 If your team is new to Agile development, you won’t have any previous sprints to look at.
 As part of your sprint velocity estimation to-do list, you’ll have to complete a couple of sprints while tracking how many story points are completed in each.
 Then you will have some useful data that will help calculate an average.

 Track progress with visuals

-Agile has several tools such as velocity charts, burndown charts, and Kanban boards that you can use to track your team’s progress.
-These tools are ideally cloud-based so they can be accessed and viewed by anybody who needs to look at them.
+Agile has several tools, such as velocity charts, burndown charts, and Kanban boards, that you can use to track your team’s progress.
+Ideally, these tools are cloud-based, so anybody who needs to look at them can access them.

 This is a simple visual representation of your project’s progress.
 Its purpose is to help project managers estimate team performance.
 The chart lets you visualize the overall status of a project, and how much work your Agile team can complete in future sprints.

-A velocity chart is a graph that lets you easily see estimated story points against actual, completed story points.
-Story points are measured on the vertical axis and completed sprints are displayed on the horizontal axis.
+A velocity chart is a graph that lets you easily see estimated story points against completed story points.
+Story points are measured on the vertical axis, and completed sprints are displayed on the horizontal axis.